allinallin/MixAsst/README.md

 Follow directions [here](http://static.echonest.com/enspex/) to set up developer accounts for Spotify and The Echo Nest.

-Edit `userConfig.js` to fill in your third-party API Keys.
+Edit `app/userConfig.js` to fill in your third-party API Keys.
 This file is git ignored and should not be committed to a public repo.
 The current file uploaded is a template.

-Project runs on `node` and uses `bower` for file management.
+Project runs on `node` and uses `grunt` and `bower` for task and file management, respectively.
 Run the following in the root:
 <pre>
 $ npm install
 $ bower install
 </pre>

-Run `node app.js` in the root to start the server at `127.0.0.1:7000`.
+Run `grunt serve` in the root to start the server at `localhost:7000`.

 ## Stack Overview
 - [Spotify Web API](https://developer.spotify.com/web-api/)